Nixill/Nixill/README.md

 ## Hi there 👋

+I'm Nixill!
+I'm a backend C# developer with a keen interest in data and text manipulation.
+I'm also a modder and Synchrony Tester for Crypt of the NecroDancer, and an early alpha tester for Solar Voltage.

 <!--
 **Nixill/Nixill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.